lordonium/Labview-Acquisition-Software/README.md

 # Labview-Acquisition-Software

+Every experiment implies acquiring some measurement data, saving  and analyzing it.
+I was asked to write a software using LabVIEW 2015 SP1 to perform this things for four devices:
+* Keithley 6221
+* Keithley 2000
+* Princeton Lock-In 5110
+* Keithley DAQ

+## Authors

+* **Sergey Chernayev** - *Initial work* - [lordonium](https://github.com/lordonium)

 All other known bugs and fixes can be sent to chernayev.sergey.work@gmail.com

 Reported bugs/fixes will be submitted to correction

-## Authors

-* **Sergey Chernayev** - *Initial work* - [lordonium](https://github.com/lordonium)

 <!-- See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
  -->
 ## License